FeatureBaseDB/featurebase/docs/query-language.md

 **Caveats:**

 In general, the order of the resulting row keys is not guaranteed to reflect the true order of bit counts across an index.
-The exact solution to the problem of computing the TopN counts is NP-hard (being equivalent to the knapsack problem), so TopN is instead implemented as a heuristic.
+The exact solution to the problem of computing the TopN counts is prohibitively expensive, so TopN is instead implemented as a heuristic.
 This provides a significant performance improvement, at the cost of uncertainty in the result order.
 Some conditions can increase this uncertainty:

 * Large number of shards
 * Uniform distribution of bits across shards